tunnels/macOS-Software-Guide/multimedia.md

 MplayerX (deprecated)
 VLC
 Perian (github.com/MaddTheSane/perian/releases)
->allows for playing webms in Safari
+>allows for playing webms in new tabs in Safari

 qlMoviePreview (github.com/Nyx0uf/qlMoviePreview)
 >quicklook plugin that generates thumbnails for mkv, webm, and more